ARTICLE

 A game to explore the secrets of the being, in solitaire or with another person.

 With the graphic cooperation of Eliot Baum and Viv Tanner, it was made by Causa Creations, an Austrian independent game company founded in 2014 in Vienna.
 The company thinks on games as entertainment and also as meaningful and enriching experiences connecting us, defying perceptions and bringing insights about the world around us.

 Sefirot's narrative is based on esoteric tales, mystic stories and the Judaic Kabbalah.
 It is said that some sages and priestesses were cast out of their homelands by the wrath of the orthodoxies, and were established on an ancient island placed between nebulas and reefs off the Arabian coast, around 1562.
-Sages and priestesses founded there the Dioscoria island, a place that became their refuge where they developed a society favouring empathy, playfulness and prowess of the mind.
+Sages and priestesses founded there the Dioscoria island, a place that became their refuge and where they developed a society that favored empathy, playfulness and the prowess of the mind.
 To celebrate it, they used to share a pastime: Sefirot.

 Sefirot boardgame and Tarot deck